Using Creative Research Methods (join a waiting list)

 - Know how creative methods can add value to funding bids

-Although not required participants may wish to purchase the book on which the course is based: Creative Research Methods in the Social Sciences: A Practical Guide, by the trainer, published by Policy Press.
+Although not required participants may wish to purchase the book on which the course is based: Creative Research Methods: A Practical Guide (2nd edn), by the trainer, published by Policy Press.
 NB: if participants sign up for the monthly e-newsletter produced by Policy Press, they will receive a substantial discount on the book.

 Website and registration: